global-asp/lida-source/en/0006_eating-out.md

 They add sauce and salt, and stir the noodles.

 ##
 Kip and his friend eat the noodles.
-They are very tasty.
+They are delicious.

 ##
-He drinks water.
+He drinks his water.

 ##
 They pay the bill.